-- First configure the CORE by disabling the CORE OSD and enabling camera switching via the menu buttons. - Connect the FPV camera and GoPro as normal to the top plate, take GND, VID and AUD from VTX frame connector and supply it to the IN port on the EzOSD. - Then, you need to connect the VTx unit to the OUT port (GND, VID, AUD) of the EzOSD and power it with the needed source (unregulated from the bottom plate +/- pads or EzOSD Current Sensor TX PWR, or regulated 5V/12V from the VTX frame connector.) - For the EzOSD Current Sensor you need to first remove the shunt on the bottom plate (green resistor.)
-Solder a wire from BATTERY "+" on the current sensor to the BATTERY+ pad on the frame and a wire from BATTERY "-" to the "-" ESC pad next to the shunt pads.
-Last, solder the ESC "+" wire from the current sensor to the second pad where the shunt used to be.
-This essentially keeps the battery pigtail nicely in place, puts the current sensor (positive lead) in-line with the battery and the powers the 5V regulator (negative lead) for the EzOSD and unregulated TX power out. - Install the OSD Link 4-pin EzBUS5 cable between the EzOSD and EzOSD Current Sensor, and optionally to the EzUHF OSD Link port via a split Y-cable (no ground connected.) - Removing the shunt practically disables the CORE automatic gimbal profile switching (no CORE current sensing available) and all gimbal tuning should be done on Profile 1 from now on.
+- Following these instructions will give you EzOSD on-screen while viewing the FPV camera and a clear uncluttered picture when switching to the GoPro camera. - First, enter the CORE menu via the buttons and set CAM TYPE to SWITCH and OSD to OSD OFF. - Connect the GoPro as normal to the top plate.
+Connect the FPV camera to the IN port of the EzOSD (PWR, GND, VID, AUDR if you want audio) and connect the OUT port to the CAM connector (PWR, GND, VID, AUDR) on the DISCO PRO frame. - Then, you need to connect the video transmitter (VTx) to DISCO PRO VTX port (PWR, GND VID, AUD) as you normally would.
+If the VTx is high power and has an on-board regulator, power it from the unregulated points on the bottom plate (+/- pads), otherwise use the regulated CORE 5V/12V directly from the VTX frame connector. - For the EzOSD current sensor you need to add an extension from the current sensor's "BAT" input to the battery.
+You will not be able to use the standard pigtail as that will be too short.
+From the "ESC" (+) output you will need to solder to the "BATTERY" (+) input on the PRO.
+From the "ESC" (-) output you can go to the "BATTERY" (-) input (bottom side of the frame) or solder directly to one of the ESC's (-) pads on the PRO.
+This essentially keeps the battery pigtail nicely in place, puts the current sensor (positive lead) in-line with the battery and the powers the 5V regulator (negative lead) for the EzOSD and unregulated TX power out of the current sensor. - Install the OSD Link 4-pin EzBUS5 cable between the EzOSD and EzOSD Current Sensor, and optionally to the EzUHF OSD Link port via a split Y-cable (no ground connected.) - Removing the shunt practically disables the CORE automatic gimbal profile switching (no CORE current sensing available) and all gimbal tuning should be done on Profile 1 from now on.